Signs

-Signs are important in health and safety and whilst a good behavioural safety strategy is needed to ensure they are read and complied with, having them is also important from a compliance perspective.
+Signs are extremely important in health and safety and whilst a good behavioural safety strategy is needed to ensure they are read and complied with, having them is also important from a compliance perspective.

 A health and safety sign is any sign that is used to convey information about the safety of a given area or item.
-Some of the most recognisable examples include:

 Hard hat area signage